Fractional quantum Hall edge polaritons

-In this inhomogeneous limit, as the light-matter coupling strength $\Omega$ increases, the conductivity deviates from the universal value $e^2\nu/h$ leading to the destruction of conductivity quantization; see figure ~\ref{fig:figure3}(b).
+In this inhomogeneous limit, as the light-matter coupling strength $\Omega$ increases, the conductivity deviates from the universal value $e^2\nu/h$ leading to the destruction of conductivity quantization, see Fig.~\ref{fig:figure3}(b).
 The cavity-induced backscattering lifts the chiral protection of the edge modes, thus allowing charges on the opposite edges of the 2D bulk to screen each other.
 Specifically, the cavity modifies the plasmon dispersion to $v_{ q} = v\sqrt{1 - 4\Omega^2/(|q|\omega_c v)}$.
-Crucially, plasmons with wavevector below $|q| \leq Q_c = 4\Omega^2/(\omega_c v)$ shift towards zero frequency and can become unstable, see Fig.~\ref{fig:figure3}(c).
-With increasing light-matter coupling strength more plasmon modes will become unstable, leading to an instability in the system that can impact the conductivity.
-The weakening of topological protection motivates new experiments to probe the topological protection of the FQHE in the presence of highly inhomogeneous cavity fields.
+Furthermore, plasmons with wavevector below $|q| \leq Q_c = 4\Omega^2/(\omega_c v)$ red-shift and can become unstable [see Fig.~\ref{fig:figure3}(c)], signaling a potential phase transition in the system.
+What phase appears beyond the instability is beyond the scope of our model.
+Please note this result specifically applies to multimode cavities and is therefore fully consistent with recent experiments indicating that Hall plateaus are enhanced for a single homogeneous cavity mode~\cite{enkner_enhanced_2024}.